nuuuwan/news_lk3_data/README.md

 *2024-08-13 15:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/101205/special-traffic-plan-in-rajagiriya-on-thursday) · `en`

-The nominations for the upcoming Presidential Election will be accepted on August 15 from 8 a.m. to 2 p.m. at the Election Secretariat in Rajagiriya.
+The nominations for the upcoming Presidential Election will be accepted from 9.00 a.m. to 11.00 a.m. on August 15 at the Election Secretariat in Rajagiriya.

-Accordingly, the police announced that a special traffic plan would be implemented on that day.
+Accordingly, the police announced that a special traffic plan would be implemented from 8.00 a.m. to 2.00 p.m. on that day.

+See below for the Police Media Division announcement on the traffic plan...

 ◼️